coderhqco/claim-your-set-dsup/README.md

 ```

 ### how to set up the project on you local machine:
-1. make a directory anywhere in your machine.
+1. Make a directory anywhere in your machine.
-2. inside the directory, create python virtualenv and activate it.
+2. Inside the directory, create python virtualenv and activate it.
-3. clone this repo inside the directory.
+3. Clone this repo inside the directory.
-4. make sure MySQL client and surver are installed on your local machine.
+4. Make sure MySQL client and surver are installed on your local machine.
-5. install all the requirements inside the `requirements.txt` file.
+5. Install all the requirements inside the `requirements.txt` file.
     - for installing the packages; user `pip install -r requirements.txt`
 6. Then simply apply the migrations: